laravel/docs/eloquent.md

 Now the `is_admin` attribute will always be cast to a boolean when you access it, even if the underlying value is stored in the database as an integer.
 Other supported cast types are: `integer`, `real`, `float`, `double`, `string`, `boolean`, `object` and `array`.

-The `array` cast is particularly useful for working with columns that are stored as serialized JSON.
+The `object` and `array` cast types are particularly useful for working with columns that are stored as serialized JSON.
 For example, if your database has a TEXT type field that contains serialized JSON, adding the `array` cast to that attribute will automatically deserialize the attribute to a PHP array when you access it on your Eloquent model:

 	/**
 	 * The attributes that should be casted to native types.